athenalyj/digitalframeworks-summer2018-/assignment1.md

 ### Objective: Quality

-* Regardless of the form that the graphic/story takes, was it executed at a high degree of quality?
-(Rank 1-5, with five excellent.)
+* Regardless of the form that the graphic/story takes, was it executed at a high degree of quality? __5__
-   * Explain what they did well and areas where improvements could be made.
+   * Explain what they did well and areas where improvements could be made. __The story is concise and direct, but I think some data is better to be presented by charts/graphs.
+Now it only has one chart, while some other statistics can also be visualized.__
 * Consider some tasks a data story must do well: (present, compare, organize, correlate)
-   * Did this graphic accomplish all tasks?
+   * Did this graphic accomplish all tasks? __Almost.__
-   * If not, which ones did it not accomplish
+   * If not, which ones did it not accomplish __The compare part can be stronger, as stated in the previous questions.__

 ### Objective: Type and color (if piece includes graphics)